-The major causes of under-five mortality in OIC members are similar to those in other developing countries.
-In 2013, about 43% of under-five deaths were caused by three infectious diseases: pneumonia/sepsis (23%), malaria (11%), and diarrhea (9%).
-Among the pregnancy and birth related complications, prematurity (15%) remained the major cause of under five deaths followed by birth asphyxia (11%) and congenital abnormalities (6%).
-Though the major causes of under-five deaths remained quite similar in all OIC regions, the relative burden of these causes varies among regions depending, among others, on socio-economic conditions and coverage of health care services in these regions.
-As of 2013, 83% of total child deaths in OIC countries were recorded in two regions SSA (60%) and SA (23%).
+The major causes of under-five mortality in OIC countries are similar to those in other developing countries.
+In 2015, about 40% of under-five deaths were caused by three infectious diseases: pneumonia/sepsis (23%), diarrhoea (9%) and malaria (8%).
+Among the pregnancy and birth related complications, prematurity (15%) remained the major cause of under five deaths followed by birth asphyxia (12%) and injuries (6%).